-- 1. The Board of Examiners determines the norms for the exam of each part of the examination. - 2.
-The examiner determines the result of a written exam within 15 working days after the day on which the exam took place, and provides the education office with the information needed for publishing the result to the student. - 3.
-When the result of a written exam is announced, it will be indicated on AskPsy.nl how the student can review the exam and file an appeal as referred to in article 6.4. - 4.
+- 1. The Board of Examiners determines the norms for the exam of each part of the examination. - Official final examination results will be published on the student portal within fifteen (15) working days after the examination date, unless decided otherwise by the FPN Board - 3.
+When the result of a written exam is announced, it will be indicated on the student portal how the student can review the exam and file an appeal as referred to in article 6.4. - 4.
 With respect to an exam that has been administered in a different way than in writing, the Board of Examiners determines the way and period in which the result will be announced.